 The Parties noted the growing tendency in bilateral investment flow between two countries.
 According to the Statistical Committee of the Republic of Armenia, investment flow from Georgia to Armenia in 2018 was 5.2mln USD.
 According to the National Statistics office of Georgia, investment flow from Armenia to Georgia was increased by 42% in 2018 compared to the previous year.

-The Parties welcome the Armenian - Georgian business forum held in the framework of 10th session of the Commission in Dilijan, on June 28, where approximately 70 companies from both Parties discussed potential cooperation possibilities.
+The Parties welcome the Armenian - Georgian business forum to be held in the framework of 10th session of the Commission in Dilijan, on June 28, where approximately 70 companies from both Parties will discuss potential cooperation possibilities.

 The Georgian Party informed the Commission about the important economic events planned in Georgia in the second half of 2019.
 The Georgian Party reiterated importance of participation by the Armenian Party in the upcoming international events organized in Georgia.
 Hereby, the Georgian Party welcomed the confirmation of high-level participation of the Armenian Party in the First Investment Forum of the Eastern Partnership, which will be held in Batumi, Georgia on July 10-11, 2019.